Going To The Fort Lauderdale Air Show This Weekend? Here's What You Need To Know

 FORT LAUDERDALE (CBSMiami) – The U.S. Air Force Thunderbirds will do what they do best this weekend as they headline this year’s 2022 Fort Lauderdale Air Show.

-Other scheduled performers include the U.S. Navy’s F-35C Lightning II Demo Team, U.S. Air Force’s A-10 Thunderbolt II Demo Team, U.S. Navy’s F-18 Rhino Demo Team, and U.S. Marine Corps MV-22 Osprey Demo Team.READ MORE: Miami Attractions & Museum Months Offer Discounts, BOGOs On Fun Things To Do
+Other scheduled performers include the U.S. Navy’s F-35C Lightning II Demo Team, U.S. Air Force’s A-10 Thunderbolt II Demo Team, U.S. Navy’s F-18 Rhino Demo Team, and U.S. Marine Corps MV-22 Osprey Demo Team.READ MORE: Miami City Commission Approves Inter Miami CF's Stadium Complex Proposal For Melreese Golf Course

 The show kicks off around 11:45 a.m. and ends around 3:00 p.m. both days.
 The show center is at Birch State Park.